chaoge525/soafee_demo/documentation/manual/build_system.rst

 As the kas build configuration files within the ``meta-ewaol-config/kas/`` directory define the recommended build settings for each feature.
-Any additional functionalities may therefore be enabled by reading these configuration files and manually inserting their changes into the Bitbake build environment.
+Any additional functionalities may therefore be enabled by reading these configuration files and manually inserting their changes into the BitBake build environment.